-- 9.3.2.2.
-Appliance settings to include modulation setpoints, shut-off temperatures, and other operations that are part of normal operation (cleaning cycles, etc) - 9.3.2.3.
-Fuel properties what types of fuel and fuel moisture requirements are allowed for use in the appliance.
+- 9.3.2.
+User Guide elements The User Guide cannot contradict or deviate from user instructions provided in the appliance user manual.
+The User Guide shall include information on the following items. - 9.3.2.1.
+Appliance preparation what must be done to the appliance prior to starting a fire to include appliance setpoints and software settings.
+Settings must reflect use in high-temperature heating systems. - 9.3.2.2.
+Appliance and buffer (system) settings to include modulation, setpoint, and restart, operating limits, and safety high limit temperatures, and other operations that are part of normal operation (cleaning cycles, etc). - 9.3.2.3.Fuel properties what types of fuel and fuel moisture requirements are allowed for use in the appliance.
 The fuel properties detailed in the User Guide are for homeowner use, for certification testing, fuel requirements shall follow the protocols detailed in this method. - 9.3.2.4.
 Start-up procedures general guidelines for properly starting the appliance to include starting procedures and appliance settings to include software configurations. - 9.3.2.5.
 Reloading procedures If applicable, guidelines for properly reloading fuel once a fire has been started in the appliance. - 9.4.
-Preparation of Apparatus - 9.4.1.
-Place the appliance centrally on the platform scale meeting the requirements - 9.4.2.
-Setup shall conform to the schematics provided below. - 9.4.2.1.
-Manufacturer may assist or instruct during install prior to the first test.
+Preparation of Apparatus - 9.4.1.Place the appliance centrally on the platform scale meeting the requirements - 9.4.2.
+Setup shall conform to the schematics provided below.9.4.2.1.Manufacturer may assist or instruct during install prior to the first test.

 Figure 1.
-Test Plumbing Single Tank Configuration
+Test Plumbing with 1 buffer